IBM Cloud Docs

 • A transport zone can span endpoints across different platforms and multiple vSphere vCenter instances.
 No cross-vCenter linked NSX is required.
 Transport zones can be excluded from specific endpoints.

 • Uplink failover order is created independent of a particular logical switch as they are created in profiles as “Uplink Profiles” and are applied to a particular logical switch based on VLAN.
 It's possible to need a differing failover order or load balancing of physical uplinks for the same VLAN.
-Therefore, the uplink profile for a particular VLAN can contain multiple entries for “Teaming” with different a failover order and load balancing.
+Therefore, the uplink profile for a particular VLAN can contain multiple entries for “Teaming” with a different failover order and load balancing.
 When you assign the uplink profile to a logical switch, the specific teaming profile is chosen.

 • The manager VM and the controller VM function are combined, which results in three NSX-T manager VMs being deployed.
 If on the same subnet, they use an internal network load balancer.
 If across different subnets, an external load balancer is required.